roar-net/problem-statements/problems/salt-spreading/README.md

   ]
 ```

+Note that the instance does not contain an object for the edge set $E$ as every
+edge in this set can be replaced by two arcs in opposite direction in the set
+$A$.

 The full [schema](support/schema.json) for validation of the `json` instances is
 available in the `support` folder.
 See also a small example for the instance
 [gualandi](data/gualandi/gualandi.json) described below.